1000Bulbs/remote-resource/README.md

 ```

 ### Exceptions
-Familiarized yourself with RemoteResource Exceptions. __Exceptions are evaluated in the order presented here.__
+Familiarize yourself with RemoteResource Exceptions. __Exceptions are evaluated in the order presented here.__

 ```
 status_code         exception